-Accellion’s data breach left clients in tough position: pay extortion to criminals, or have their data dumped
+Accellion’s data breach left clients in tough position: pay extortion to criminals, or have their data dumped (with updates)

 A breach involving Accellion‘s older file transfer application has left a number of its customers in the unenviable position of not only having a data breach to deal with, but with the added threat that their data and their clients’ data will be dumped by threat actors if they do not pay extortion demands.
 At least some of them have decided not to give in to extortion demands.